RiccardoCampanella/rc-homepage/_portfolio/mlhvl_glove.md

 ---
 title: "Glove"
-excerpt: "Implementation of small scale variant of the paper Glove"
+excerpt: "Implementation of small scale variant of the paper GloVe"
 collection: portfolio
 ---